Rachel Khong

 Rachel Khong (born 1985) is an American writer and editor based in Los Angeles as of 2021.

 Life

 Khong was born in Malaysia to a Malaysian Chinese family, but they soon moved to the United States when she was two.
 She grew up in Rancho Cucamonga, California and attended high school in nearby Diamond Bar, California.

 Khong attended Yale University and graduated with a degree in English in 2007.
 In 2011, she received her MFA from the University of Florida, where she studied with Padgett Powell.

-Khong is married to Eli Horowitz, co-creator of Gimlet's Homecoming podcast and former editor at McSweeney's.
+Khong is married to Eli Horowitz, co-creator of Gimlet's Homecoming podcast and TV series and former editor at McSweeney's.

 Career

 After completing her graduate degree, Khong moved to San Francisco and worked in the food service industry.
 She interned at McSweeney's while in college and edited cookbooks for them after graduating.
 In 2011, Chris Ying of Lucky Peach, who Khong had met while interning at McSweeney's, asked her to be the managing editor of the magazine.
 She later went on to become executive editor of Lucky Peach.

 Khong cofounded The Ruby in 2018, a female oriented co-working space based in Mission District, San Francisco.
 She retired from managing the space and moved to Los Angeles in 2021.